amrllkmn/personal-site/content/posts/setting-up-infrastructure/index.md

  ```

 ## Step 5: Opening up Ports
 Although I've set up the server to accept requests from port 443 and port 80, I still need to open up these ports on the EC2 instance.
 This step is crucial as it allows the server to accept requests from the public.
 I opened up these ports by adding them to the security group of my EC2 instance.
 Port 80 for HTTP and port 443 for HTTPS.
-By default, you should have an SSH port open, which is port 22.
+By default, it should have an SSH port open, which is port 22.

 ## Step 6: Running it in Background